whw/dotfiles/README.md

 # Initial setups
 1. Remove everything from the dock
 1. Set capslock to be control
+1. Tab for all controls
+1. Change spotlight shortcut to be ctrl-space

 # Shell setup
 1. `sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`